ZacharyJBartlett/OT_Clone/README.md

 # TBDC
-Text Based Dungeon Crawler involving multiple stages. all ran through node.
+Text Based Dungeon Crawler involving multiple stages.

-#Tech included
+maneuver through levels inside terminal to reach the final stage.

-inquirer
+all options are made with inquirer.